univention/univention-corporate-server/doc/architecture/services/portal.rst

    single: ucs portal; data
    single: JSON; portal.json

-The structured data in :file:`portal.json` for the portal front end has information for example about folders in the menu, categories in the portal main area, portal design, the entries for the menu and the portal tiles.
+The structured data in :file:`portal.json` for the portal frontend has information for example about folders in the menu, categories in the portal main area, portal design, the entries for the menu and the portal tiles.
 For example, the `anonymous portal data from the UCS demo system <ucs-demo-portal-json_>`_.